rootslab/spade/Readme.md

 ####connect

-> __Open a connection to the Redis Server__.
+> __Open a connection to the Redis Server__:

-> When the connection is fully established, the '__ready__' event will be emitted.
+>  - When the connection is fully established, the '__ready__' event will be emitted.

-> You can optionally use a callback that will be executed on the '__ready__' event.
+>  - You can optionally use a callback that will be executed on the '__ready__' event.

-> It accepts an optional socket confguration object.
+>  - It accepts an optional socket confguration object.

-> It returns the current Spade instance.
+>  - It returns the current Spade instance.

+> __NOTE__: You don't need to listen for the '_ready_' event, commands
+> will be queued in "offline mode" and written to socket when the
+> connection will be ready.

 ```javascript
 /*